 This large loft space lets you enjoy big-city living in Chicago’s Wicker Park—where the movie High Fidelity was filmed.
 This fun vacation rental, a shared space with the owners, features bright colors, a pool table, exposed ductwork, and a checkered-tile bathroom.
 Your bedroom has room for two, and you’re just a few minutes from the “L” train, which can take you anywhere in Chicago.
 They also throw in access to a local gym just a block away.

 Indiana: A house in downtown Indianapolis

 Want to stay in one of Indianapolis’ hippest neighborhoods?
 Book this two-bedroom home in Fountain Square.
-The two-story home also comes with a kitchen, dining room, small backyard, and living room with smart TV.
+The two-story home also comes with a kitchen, dining room, small backyard, and living room with a smart TV.
 The trendy neighborhood has lots to do, including easy access to Indy’s lauded restaurants, quirky boutiques, duckpin bowling, and swing dancing at the Fountain Square Theater.

 Kansas: A modern home in Kansas City

 This Airbnb rental grants you access to the second floor of a minimalist modern home in the eclectic Strawberry Hill neighborhood of the city—about a five to ten-minute drive to downtown.
 The second floor is set up as a studio with kitchenette, living area, bedroom, separate bathroom, deck, and private entrance.